 - On a tangible basis, listening enhances morale which spurs greater productivity.

-- Studies conducted by University of Michigan on impact of morale and productivity at “Prudential life insurance” company support the contentions.
+- Studies conducted by the University of Michigan on the impact of morale and productivity at the “Prudential life insurance” company support the contentions.

 - Enhances Creativity.

 - Customer Centricity.

 Ken Blanchard in his book “Leading at a higher level” shares the example of how deep listening has a beneficial impact on customer service.
 His colleague, Tom Cullen, was having dinner with a family that included a 13-year-old son and 2 younger kids at a fine gourmet hotel restaurant in New York City.
 When their waiter gave each of the three children the children’s menus, the older boy was upset. adult menu.
 The two younger boys ordered macaroni and cheese from the children’s menu.
 When dinner came, they played with the macaroni but didn’t eat much.
 When Tom tasted it, he thought it was something to die for – it was the best macaroni and cheese he had ever tasted.
 When the waiter asked the kids if something was wrong with their meal, they said.” it’s yucky!
 It’s not Kraft!
 “The waiter responded,” If you come here tomorrow night, I guarantee I‘ll have Kraft.”
 Where do you think the kids wanted to eat next night?
 The same restaurant.
 When the family appeared at the hostess’s desk, the waiter from the previous night spotted them and came over to the kids.
 “I was hoping you would come back.
 I got Kraft for you .”
 With that, he went to the kitchen and returned with a box of Kraft macaroni and cheese.